 Some 3G and 4G devices will pick up data whether you have permitted them to or not.
-This can be particularly costly when travelling overseas as you will be charged at the country standard rate and often won't realise it until you are faced with an expensive data roaming bill when you get home.
+This can be particularly costly when traveling overseas as you will be charged at the country standard rate and often won't realize it until you are faced with an expensive data roaming bill when you get home.
 Make sure you switch off automatic data to stop this from happening.
 Find out how.

 Set data limits

-Before travelling, make sure that you check your data limit it is set at a monthly amount so you don’t go over budget.
+Before traveling, make sure that you check your data limit it is set at a monthly amount so you don’t go over budget.
 If you need to increase your data budget, then speak to your Internet/phone provider.
 You can also go into your settings and set a data limit so you get a notification when you reach that limit.

-If you need to be sure that you’re going to be able to get Internet access its best not to totally rely on free Wi-Fi as sometimes you cant find it when you nee it most and the cost of turning your data roaming in could end up being the most expensive part of your trip.
+If you need to be sure that you’re going to be able to get Internet access its best not to totally rely on free Wi-Fi as sometimes you can't find it when you need it most and the cost of turning your data roaming in could end up being the most expensive part of your trip.
 Having backup data roaming gadgets like a data SIM card (for tablets) or portable Wi-Fi hotspot could be a lifesaver and it won’t break the bank.

 Back up your devices

-Prior to travelling it’s a good idea to back up your device in case of any problems that might occur causing you to lose data.
+Prior to traveling it’s a good idea to back up your device in case of any problems that might occur causing you to lose data.
 If your phone or tablet gets damaged or stolen you don’t want to lose everything.

 Be careful with Travel Apps

 If you download travel apps make sure they will work offline – if your apps need to connect to the internet they could be very costly.
-Also watch out for free apps as often they have ads, which use data.
+Also, watch out for free apps as often they have ads, which use data.
 Here are 8 of our favorite ones.
 Keep your data roaming turned off and only switch it on when you need it.